 |3 years full time||C800||2017

 |6 years part time||Apply direct to the University||2017

 |Joint honours: see course combinations for UCAS codes|

-This course provides a practical and theoretical approach to scientific psychology.
-You can tailor your learning to a variety of specialisms, including health, counselling, social, developmental, forensic and neuropsychology.
+This course provides a practical and theoretical approach.
 Accredited by the British Psychology Society, this degree is the first step towards becoming a chartered psychologist.
-You can choose to study Psychology as a single or joint honours degree.
+You can choose to study psychology as a single or joint honours degree.

 You can also choose to study this course as a joint honours degree alongside another subject.
 See the course combinations section for more information.

 Watch this video to find out what our students have to say about studying this course at Kingston University:

 This course is accredited by the British Psychological Society (BPS).
 Successful completion confers eligibility for graduate membership of the BPS and the Graduate Basis for Chartered Membership (GBC) – the first step towards becoming a chartered psychologist.
 To attain GBC, you must follow either the single honours or major route, achieving at least a second-class honours degree.